pypy/pypy/pypy/doc/objspace.rst

 - The *Standard Object Space* is a complete implementation of the various built-in types and objects of Python.
 The Standard Object Space, together with the bytecode interpreter, is the foundation of our Python implementation.
-Internally, it is a set of `interpreter-level`_ classes implementing the various `application-level`_ objects -- integers, strings, lists, types, etc.  To draw a comparison with CPython, the Standard Object Space provides the equivalent of the C structures ``PyIntObject``, ``PyListObject``, etc.
+Internally, it is a set of :ref:`interpreter-level <interpreter-level>` classes implementing the various :ref:`application-level <application-level>` objects -- integers, strings, lists, types, etc.  To draw a comparison with CPython, the Standard Object Space provides the equivalent of the C structures ``PyIntObject``, ``PyListObject``, etc.